 An example: A business sells products that do not directly infringe patents.
 On the other hand, it is clear that the products should be used in conjunction with a patented invention.

-If a trademark is protected for a merchandise or service, no one may use it for other similar merchandise and services.
-If you do this, you are committing trademark infringement, according to the Trademarks Act.
+If a trademark is protected for a merchandise or service, no one may use the same or a similar trademark for other similar merchandise and services.
+If you do this, you are possibly committing trademark infringement, according to the Trademarks Act.

-It is also trademark infringement if a new trademark damages a trademark that has been known for a long time.
+It can also be a trademark infringement if a new trademark damages a trademark that has been known for a long time.

 The Design Protection Act states that if a product's design is protected, no one else may use it or a design that is very similar, without permission.
 If you do that, you can possibly commit pattern infringement, also referred to as design infringement.